• Skip to primary navigation

 • Add sugar and spices.
 Mix.

-• Put mixture into an 8" unbaked pie shell.
+• Put mixture into a 9" unbaked pie shell.
 Moisten the edges with cold water.

-• Poke several holes into your second crust.
+• Cut a design or poke several holes into your second crust.
 Cover pie with top crust.
 Seal edges by lightly pressing together and crimp.

 • For beautiful browning, brush the top with cream or beaten egg yolk and sprinkle with coarse sugar.